What is Medical Equipment Repair Technology: A Medical Equipment Technician Employer’s Thoughts

 She went on to explain how stable and comfortable this field can be.
 With work that takes place in state-of-the-art indoor work facilities and an average 40 hour work week, you won’t have to worry about stability as the work is constant and year round.
 This position is perfect for those looking for a work-life balance.
 If you want more out of your career there is even an option to travel!

-Pam gave us insight into the world of biomedical equipment repair.
-Like many trade fields, starting pay for biomedical equipment technicians is fair but only increases with experience and time.
-Even knowledge and experience gained outside of biomedical equipment repair can contribute to this increase.
+Pam gave us insight into the world of medical equipment repair.
+Like many trade fields, starting pay for medical equipment technicians is fair but only increases with experience and time.
+Even knowledge and experience gained outside of medical equipment repair can contribute to this increase.
 This can give those who are nervous about a career change peace of mind knowing they are not completely starting over.
 This role is ideal for creative individuals who want to work with their hands and solve issues through outside of the box thinking.
 Those who chase the feeling of making something broken, work again!
 Technicians entering the field can become specialized in many different areas of the medical equipment field.
 What makes this career special from other trade careers is the stability.
 It offers the satisfaction of helping others while allowing a work-life balance.

 If you’re interested in what the Healthcare Technology program at MedQuest College and becoming a biomedical equipment technician can do for you and your future, request more information or schedule a tour with us today.